TheCyaniteProject/exit_code_dev/README.md

 ![patreon banner](https://orig00.deviantart.net/443c/f/2015/334/4/c/patreon_word_logo_for_light_bg_by_angelasasser-d9imh6a.png "Support development on Patreon!")
 *Don't forget; If you like what you see, and would like to see development continue, **[you can support development on Patreon!](https://www.patreon.com/TheCyaniteProject)***

+# HELP WANTED
+#### Due to lack of funding, I cannot afford to pay you.
+ (I will however make sure to credit you propperly for your work)
+* Python Programmers (Any skill level) Preferably ones that have used Python+JSON
+* Artists (vector-style or pixel, any skill level) [Example of a "Vector-Style"](http://nerdapproved.com/misc-weirdness/beautiful-minimalist-game-of-thrones-fan-art/)
+* Creative people to design minimal websites to go in my game (This can be a detailed discription, image, code(Python, or an easy to load script that I can view, such as HTML))